youngmp/applications_park/README.md

 # applications_park
 All postdoc and faculty applications in mathematical biology (applied dynamical systems and modeling), Fall 2017-- Spring 2022

-I have not checked that everything will compile and I will not provide missing files.
+Everything here is as-is.
+I have not checked that everything will compile.
 Some PDFs have corresponding tex files, some do not.
-However, most files are human-readable plain text, or PDFs, so take what you need.
+However, all files are human-readable plain text or PDFs, so take what you need.
 The organization differs significantly from year-to-year.

 The vast majority of applications were submitted through mathjobs.org.